 As you all know from my website and blog, sharing my skin knowledge with others is important to me.
-This is why I created National Skin Care Awareness Month.
-I love learning which is why I’ve completed several courses of advanced cosmetic chemistry at UCLA in California.
+I love learning, which is why I’ve completed several courses of advanced cosmetic chemistry at UCLA in California.
+Here’s a picture of me at the October 2017 course.
 It is at these courses that I learn about new skin care ingredients, product formulations and the how to achieve youthful-looking, glowing skin.

 So here’s my science lesson for today.
-I am a firm believer of the free radical theory of aging.
-This theory says that a main reason why we age is because unstable electrons in molecules know as free radicals attack healthy cells and change their composition so that they do not function the way normal, younger cells do.
+I am a firm believer in the free radical theory of aging.
+This theory says that the main reason why we age is that unstable electrons in molecules know as free radicals attack healthy cells and change their composition so that they do not function the way normal, younger cells do.

 The skin is under attack from free radicals due to UVA and UVB rays from the sun, pollution, stress smoking, alcohol, fatty foods and even aerobic repetitive exercise.
 The parts of the cells damaged are DNA, lipids and proteins that make up the cells.
 This slows down the production of collagen and elastin which is essential in keeping the skin firm and preventing wrinkling.
 This happens beneath our skin very gradually, making wrinkles, brown spots and sagging become apparent over time.

 Can the Process of Free Radical Damage Be Slowed?

 Yes—Antioxidants to the rescue!
 Applied topically and taken internally, antioxidants (like stabilized Vitamins A, C and E) are great at slowing the process of aging.
 Here’s how antioxidants work: remember that lonely electron that wanted so badly to be paired?
 Antioxidants are able to give free radicals one of their electrons without becoming unstable themselves.
 This prevents free radicals from attaching to the molecules in healthy cells and causing damage.